chilamlol/secret-file-server/README.md

 # Secret File Server (Linux)

-This is a secret file server with TEA encryption
+This is a secret file server with TEA encryption built in C++

 ## Requirement
 *  chilkat